 Diarrhea caused by poor sanitation and unsafe water kills 315,000 children every year (WASHwatch 2016).

 Disease transmission at work, mostly caused by poor sanitation and hygiene practices, causes 17% of all workplace deaths (International Labour Organization (ILO) 2003).

 Loss of productivity due to illnesses caused by lack of sanitation and poor hygiene practices is estimated to cost many countries up to 5% of GDP (Hutton 2012).

-- RTI International is developing a toilet that converts human waste into burnable fuel, stored energy and disinfected, non-potable water
+- Duke University and its partners are developing a toilet that converts human waste into burnable fuel, stored energy and disinfected, non-potable water

 - Novel waste treatment system could help improve public health and quality of life among people in developing nations